Ju-On/Offensive-Security/Attacking AD 4: Domain Compromise.md

 ## 🚩 Dumping the NTDS.dit

 ### What is NTDS.dit?
-An extremely critical and highly sensitive database used to store AD data:
+An extremely critical and highly sensitive database used to store AD data within Active Director / Domain Controllers:
 * user information
 * gorup information
 * security dscriptors
 * password hashes

+Using a known domain admin account we could use secretsdump and its switch of -just-dc-ntlm to dump out the DCs NTDS file.

+impackets-secretsdump / secretsdump 'impacket-secretsdump MARVEL.local/.....' continue here